-To enable triggering, check the Wait on sensor condition box and select the Trigger collection type.
 Pick the sensor serial number from the available list under Triggering Sensor.
-In the example, channel 1 of the Current Phantom will trigger the Sync Group containing 2 vibration sensors when the current is between 11 and 15 amps.
-This will occur at the interval or time-of-day value chosen in the Start on field.
-The sensors will be held in the "Waiting state", until the min/max conditions are met.
-To conserve battery life, a timer is used to remove the sensors from the Waiting state if the triggering conditions are not met within the specified value.
+In the example, channel 2 of the Current Phantom will trigger the Sync Group when the current is between 2 and 15 amps.
+The sensors will be held in the waiting state until the min/max conditions are met.
+To conserve battery life, a timer is used to return the sensors to normal state if the triggering conditions are not met within the specified value (defaults to 30 minutes).